paparazzi/paparazzi/doc/sphinx/source/tutorials/beginner/sensor_calibration.rst

 ==========================

 1. Flash the board with your normal AP firmware (if it is not already on it.)
-2. Switch to the "raw sensors" telemetry mode in the GCS via Settings->Telemetry and make sure that *Server* is running.
+2. Switch to the "raw sensors" telemetry mode in the GCS via Settings->Telemetry and make sure that *Server* is running without the ``-n`` option.

 .. figure:: raw_sensors.jpg
     :alt: How to set raw sensors telemetry